conradakunga/Blog/_posts/2024-11-22-running-multiple-net-versions-in-macos-osx.md

 However, there is a solution to this.

-First, you need to install and setup [Homebrew](https://brew.sh) for OSX.
+First, you need to install and set up [Homebrew](https://brew.sh) for OSX.

 Next you need to setup the cask that has the various .NET SDK Versions.
 This is done using this command: